128technology/docs/docs/config_basics.md

 ### Import/Export

+Use the `export config` command to save the candidate or running configuration.
+It is strongly recommended to frequently save the candidate configuration as a checkpoint for changes to be committed.
+In earlier releases the candidate configuration was stored on disk and would persist through product reboots.
+Beginning with 5.3, the candidate configuration is not saved to disk and will not persistent through reboot.

-The configuration can be backed up for the purposes of checkpointing working configurations or for the puposes of replicating configuration to another system for archival/auditing or for replicating the same configuration on another 128T.
+The running configuration can be exported as a working configuration, or for replicating the same configuration on another 128T, or for replicating the configuration to another system for archival/auditing.
 It is a useful practice to export the configuration prior to a system upgrade.
-Either the candidate or running configuration can be backed up by executing `export config running <export-name>`.
+The candidate or running configuration is backed up by executing `export config candidate <export-name>` or `export config running <export-name>`.

-In order to import a configuration that has once been exported execute the `import config <file-name>`.
-Imported configurations get loaded into the candidate config.
-To apply the imported configuration to the system, a "commit" operation must be executed for it to become "running".
+To import a configuration that has been exported, execute the `import config <file-name>`.
+Imported configurations are loaded into the candidate config.
+To apply the imported configuration to the system, a **Commit** operation must be executed for it to become the running config.

 :::note
 When copying exported configurations onto a 128T platform, the file must be placed in `/etc/128technology/config-exports`